grafzahl-io/vue-hls-video-player/README.md

 subtitles to add as tracks to the video

 ### Last release:
+v1.0.4
+1. Make subtitles dynamic
+2. Add new switch to disable the subtitle block
+3. Fix some minor issues

 v1.0.3
 1. Removed controls in favour of themable overlay by `player.style`.
 2. Updated hls library